Per Ad Age:

 So, while Dell-friendly (and, presumably, Journal ad revenue-friendly), perhaps not so reader-friendly.
 (Any Journal subscribers have a different experience?)

 What if, instead of Dell, a well-funded organization with a particular, controversial agenda wanted to similarly “obscure” the Journal’s front page?
 Would the Journal take those ad dollars?
-(Why not revisit our recent News Meeting discussion over newspapers and envelope-pushing —in content or placement or both— ads.)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Why not revisit our recent News Meeting discussion over newspapers and envelope-pushing —in content or placement or both— ads.)Liz Cox Barrett is a writer at CJR.